Minimalism: What Is The Best Number Of Shoes to Own?

 Invest in Comfort:

-Prioritize comfort as uncomfortable shoes are rarely worn, defeating the purpose of a minimalist collection.
+Prioritize comfort; uncomfortable shoes are rarely worn, undermining the purpose of a minimalist collection.

 Regularly Assess Your Collection: